shor8533-commits/kaggle-house-prices/README.md

 # kaggle-house-prices
 Predicting house prices using machine learning with Kaggle dataset.
 Implemented Ridge regression with preprocessing and achieved a public leaderboard score of 0.14994.
+Outputs were generated in Kaggle environment.

 ## What I did
 - Handled missing values using imputation